 Even in extreme circumstances, responding nonviolently emerges from inner resolve, systemic and historical awareness, and a vision of a future Beloved Community within the family of life.
 In practice, such responses rest on the commitment to transmute reaction into the willingness to include all of life in our circle of care; to uncover and speak the fullness of what we witness; to take action based on our vision and values, ranging from dialogue to civil disobedience; and to face the consequences of our choices and engage with impacts on ourselves, others, and life as a whole.”
 Miki Kashtan

-In my life and work, I aim to embody and practice radical compassion.
+In my life and work, I aim to embody and practice fierce and radical compassion.

 “Every action is an attempt to meet a universal human need.”
 Marshall Rosenberg

 “The curious paradox is that, when I accept myself just as I am, then I can change.”
 Carl Rogers